 A student may appeal loss of financial aid eligibility.
 Federal regulations mandate that in order to receive financial aid, students must be making satisfactory academic progress ("SAP") towards their degree.
-As such, the Financial Aid Office is not permitted to disburse financial aid to students who are not making satisfactory academic progress.
+As such, the Office of Financial Aid is not permitted to disburse financial aid to students who are not making satisfactory academic progress.

 Federal regulations do not mandate institutions to offer an appeal process, however the law school has established a Title IV SAP appeal process.
-Students who have unforeseen extenuating circumstances that prevented them from making SAP may submit an appeal in writing to the Financial Aid Office.
+Students who have unforeseen extenuating circumstances that prevented them from making SAP may submit an appeal in writing to the Office of Financial Aid.

-Appeals Process: Students not meeting satisfactory academic progress may appeal the loss of their financial aid eligibility by submitting an appeal by August 1.
-The committee will meet shortly thereafter and notify students of a decision prior to the start of the Fall semester.
-To appeal, students must submit a letter explaining his/her circumstances, document the circumstances cited, and develop an Academic Plan to reinstate satisfactory academic progress, if necessary, in consultation with an academic adviser.
+Appeals Process: Students not meeting satisfactory academic progress may appeal the loss of their financial aid eligibility by submitting an appeal to the Office of Financial Aid.
+The committee will meet shortly thereafter and notify students of a decision prior to the start of the subsequent semester.
+To appeal, students must submit a letter explaining their circumstances, document the circumstances cited, and develop an Academic Plan to reinstate satisfactory academic progress in consultation with an academic adviser.